ori-drs/pronto-distro/README.rst

 estimator is **2cm per 10 steps travelled**.
 We estimate this to be 10 times better than the estimator provided by Boston Dynamics.
 With the closed-loop LIDAR module, drift is removed entirely.

-It has since been adapted to estimate the motion of the NASA Valkyrie robot at University of Edinburgh - just as reliably
+It has since been adapted to estimate the motion of the NASA Valkyrie robot at University of Edinburgh - just as reliably.
+As well as the source code we also provide some data samples to demonstrate the algorithm working with both of these two humanoid robots walking and manipulating.

 Pronto has been used with a variety of inputs from sensors such as IMUs (Microstrain and Kearfott), laser ranger finders, cameras and joint kinematics.

-As well as the source code we also provide some data samples to demonstrate the algorithm working on a fixed wing MAV and a the Atlas robot walking.

 .. image:: http://img.youtube.com/vi/V_DxB76MkE4/0.jpg
    :target: https://www.youtube.com/watch?v=V_DxB76MkE4